 Do not send your child in clothing or shoes that you do not want to get dirty.
-We will be going outside and doing other activities that may end up on the clothes.
-If your child doesn't have the proper clothing to be outside for the entire time then they will not be able to remain in care for the day.
-Shoes need to completely cover the child's feet to protect them and to make their outside activities more enjoyable.
-(Flip flops and sandals are not allowed.
-If there are holes, their feet are not completely covered.)
-Other items that you may want to consider depending on weather are a hat, gloves, bathing suit, house shoes, and rain boots.
-You have the option to leave these items in the child's cubby until needed, or you can bring them each day.
+We will be going outdoors and doing other activities such as art, that may end up on the clothes.
+If your child doesn't have the proper clothing for these activities then they will not be able to remain in care for the day.
+Dresses and footed pajamas greatly hinder crawling and climbing, and jumpers or rompers make changing diapers and potty training very difficult, so I prefer children not wear these to care.
+If you forget, you are always welcome to pull clothes from their extras here for you to change them into, knowing you'll need to bring a set to replace them.